-With stable average balance sheet size over a 12 month period in 2015 vs 2014 and negative rates in Euro, BNY Mellon SA/NV succeeded to increase its interest margin to €78.1 Mio (7% growth vs 2014).
+With stable average balance sheet size over a 12 month period in 2016 vs 2015 and negative interest rates in major currencies, BNY Mellon SA/NV still succeeded to increase its interest margin to €86.8 Mio (11% growth vs 2015).

-This increase reflects the structural shift in balance sheet composition as well as the decreased interest payable on deposits.
+This increase reflects the structural shift in balance sheet composition as well as the impact of charging negative interest rates to clients where applicable.